pennersr/django-allauth/README.rst

 ACCOUNT_PASSWORD_MIN_LENGTH (=6)
   An integer specifying the minimum password length.

+ACCOUNT_LOGIN_ON_EMAIL_CONFIRMATION (=True)
+  The default behaviour is to automatically log the user in once he confirms his email address.
+By changing this setting to False he will not be logged in, but redirected to the ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL

 SOCIALACCOUNT_ADAPTER (="allauth.socialaccount.adapter.DefaultSocialAccountAdapter")
   Specifies the adapter class to use, allowing you to alter certain default behaviour.